-This information-and-reference guide is another regular issue which covers the legal aspects of doing business in Kyrgyzstan.
-This publication was requested by our customers, who, having entered the market of this country, frequently faced issues related to starting and running business in Kyrgyzstan, investment guarantees, tax regime, licensing requirements, etc. In this edition, we tried to answer many of these questions, but, above all, we endeavoured to create a useful guide for those who are interested in doing business in Kyrgyzstan.
+We are pleased to present the latest edition of our annual legal guide to doing business in Kyrgyzstan.
+This publication was requested by our customers who face a number of issues when entering the local market, including legal requirements for starting and running a business, investment guarantees, tax regime, licensing, etc. In this edition, we tried to answer many of these questions, but, above all, we wanted to create a useful tool for those needing expert guidance on a wide range of legal issues, helping them navigate complex legal matters effectively.